OUR AlloCAR T™ PIPELINE TARGETS A VAST ARRAY OF TUMOR TYPES

 BCMA

-ALLO-715 UNIVERSAL 5+ Line MM RMAT ODD Reviewing Process Improvements
+ALLO-715 UNIVERSAL 5+ Line MM RMAT ODD Reviewing manufacturing process

 BCMA

-ALLO-6053 IGNITE 5+ Line MM FTD ODD Reviewing Process Improvements
+ALLO-6053 IGNITE 5+ Line MM FTD ODD Reviewing manufacturing process

 CD70